hollasch/LSON/LSON.md

   + Tables are delimited with `[#` and `#]` tokens (no whitespace is allowed between delimiter characters).

-  + Tables may optionally use `[` and `]` delimiters around field names and row data, as an aid to readability and catching errors.

-  + Tables do not allow implicit null data; all row dimensions must be specified (except when using [Default Table Values][] described below).
-Thus, for a table with _N_ columns, there must be *M⋅N* data points in the table, where *M* is the number of table rows.
+  + Tables do not allow implicit null data; all row dimensions must be specified (though you can define [Default Table Values][] described below).

-  + Each cell (dimension) may be any legal LSON value.
+  + Each row value (feature) may be any legal LSON value.
 So you could have cells of arrays, objects, graphs, or even other tables.

 The following is an example LSON table:

     [#
-        [key1    key2   key3]:
+         key1    key2   key3:
         [thing1  false     3]
         [thing2  false    13]
         [thing3  true     37]
     #]

-The fragment above uses brackets to delimit table rows, which can aid legibility and debugging with erroneous inputs.
-If brackets are used to delimit the column names, then they are required around each row of data, and must yield a parsing error for a row that does not contain the same number of values as the header row.
+The fragment above uses brackets to delimit table rows, which can aid legibility and debugging.

 However, brackets are optional, and the same table could be expressed thus:

     [#
         key1   ; key2  ; key3
-    ://--------;-------;------
+     //--------;-------;------
-        thing1 ; false ;    3
+      : thing1 ; false ;    3
         thing2 ; false ;   13
         thing3 ; true  ;   37
     #]

-While the absence of square brackets means that rows cannot be validated individually for the expected number of values, the entire table must still contain a number of values that is a multiple of the number of header values.
+In the absence of row brackets, a row must contain a value for each feature.
+Brackets are optional for each row, so one row may use brackets while another may choose to omit them.

 As with objects and arrays, optional comma, or semi-colon terminators may be used to aid readability, like so:

     [# key1,key2,key3: thing1,false,3; thing2,false,13; thing3,true,37; #]

-Potential ambiguous sequences can usually be solved with whitespace, like so:
+Potential ambiguous sequences (brackets and hash characters) can usually be solved with whitespace, like so:

     [ #ff8cee #Nan# ]   // An array with a CSS color and a special value; NOT a table.